Updated April 2026

 Pay Annually

-Monthly payments include fees that add 5 - 10% to the total.
-Paying upfront saves money over the year.
+Monthly payments often include administration fees that add 5 to 10 percent to the total cost.
+Paying the full annual premium upfront saves money over the year.

 How to Make a Claim